Hexrays/SXSW-2016_Notes/Desiging Happiness/readme.md

 Re-wire memory

-Religous groups are losing ground to fittness
+Religious groups are losing ground to fitness

 DMV needs hospitality training.
 Shuffling from line to line, why can't it all be done in one line? line experience